mihaelacalina/ASQLi/README.md

 # ASQLi
 A wrapper for the MySQLi library for php.

-This library aims to add useful funcitonality to the MySQLi library.
+This library aims to add useful functionality to the default MySQLi library.